Azure/helm-charts/docs/prerequisities/README.md

 ## Azure Container Service (AKS)

-Currently, AKS does not fully support aggregated APIs, which are required for service-catalog installation.
+Currently, AKS does not support aggregated APIs, which are required for service-catalog installation.

 Support is forthcoming, and this document will be updated when aggregated APIs